8.1 Your Card

 - to conduct transactions with parties related to you at merchants, ATMs or other facilities owned, controlled or operated by you, your family members or friends or for any other cash flow or other non-genuine purpose.

-If your Card has expired or has been cancelled or if your Transaction Account is closed for any reason, you must destroy your Card by cutting it into pieces ensuring that you cut across the chip and any magnetic strip on the Card.
+If your Card has expired, been reissued or has been cancelled or if your Transaction Account is closed for any reason, you must destroy your Card by cutting it into pieces ensuring that you cut across the chip and any magnetic strip on the Card.

 International transactions on your Card